genomaths/usefr/README.md

           CFLAGS=-std=gnu99
      ```

-     if your file is empty, the you can add, e.g., something like this:
+     if your file is empty, then you can add, e.g., something like this:

      ```
      SOLARIS=$(shell $(R_HOME)/bin/Rscript -e 'cat(grepl("SunOS", Sys.info()["sysname"]))')